 No dates will be guaranteed without a deposit.

-We recommend that deposits be paid on or before the day of the consultation to guarantee your booking for your wedding/event.
+We recommend that deposits be paid as soon as possible to guarantee your booking for your wedding/event.

 The remaining balance (Deposit, total amount for services, applicable travel, etc. minus payments made in advance) is due five (5) days before your event.
 If you book us within 7 days from your event, then the total payment will be due at the time of booking.
 Advanced payment eliminates the need to handle payments on your busy day.